-The Migrant Kitchen began as a catering company focused on providing meaningful opportunities for undocumented immigrants to make a fair wage while receiving professional culinary training.
+The Migrant Kitchen began as a catering company focused on providing meaningful opportunities for immigrants and citizens alike, fully reflecting the diversity of our great city.
 While we remain committed to this mission, our relief work during the COVID-19 crisis widened our perspective and reinforced the importance of uplifting the vulnerable within our local communities.

 What began as meals for friends and family in a pinch quickly transformed into a dynamic program serving almost 10,000 restaurant-quality meals a day, in partnership with organizations like World Central Kitchen and NYC’s GetFoodNYC Program.
 To date, we have delivered over one million meals to New Yorkers in need–a feat that none of us would have believed possible when we began humbly in October of 2019.